Hipomenes/hipomenes.github.io/README.md

-This recpository contains the source code for my personal sight.
+This repository contains the source code for my personal site,[davidcolmenares.org](davicolmenares.org).

 ### Credits
-This site is a fork of Dennis Tenen's Tachyons-based theme, used for his [personal site](http://denten.plaintext.in).
+This site is a fork of Dennis Tenen's Tachyons-based theme, used for his own [personal site](http://denten.plaintext.in).

 ### Site structure
 ```